opensievi/cls-control/README.md

 Starduino was the first name of this project but it was already used by someone else.
 I'll have to think something else for the welcome message in near(ish) future.
 - Bug squishing...
+- 2015/04/03: As the ignition advance tuning of my Mercedes has gone further and trial-and-error method is starting to get on my nerves, I'm planning to use the Nano as a knock sensor controller as well.
+Already bought me a simple Bosch-like aftermarket knock sensor.
+This will definitely be the next function to add to this project.

 # Version history